What the HIPAA Security Rule Requires for Security Awareness Training

 Frequently Asked Questions

-All workforce members — defined as employees, volunteers, trainees, and anyone whose conduct is under your direct control, whether paid or unpaid.
-This includes clinical staff, administrative personnel, billing coordinators, IT contractors with remote system access, and facilities staff with physical access to areas containing ePHI.
-The determining factor is access level, not job title or employment classification.
+All workforce members must receive training — including employees, contractors, volunteers, and trainees whose conduct is under your direct control.
+This includes clinical staff, administrative personnel, billing coordinators, IT vendors with system access, and facilities staff with access to areas where ePHI is stored or processed.

-All training documentation must be retained for a minimum of six years from the date created or last effective, whichever is later, per 45 CFR §164.316(b)(2)(i).
-This includes individual completion records, training policies, content version histories, phishing simulation results, and evidence of periodic security reminders.
-Verify your LMS supports compliant export and retention before any vendor migration or platform change.
+Training records must be retained for a minimum of six years per 45 CFR §164.316(b)(2)(i).
+This includes individual completion records, policy documentation, version histories, and evidence of periodic security reminders distributed between annual training events.

 Schedule